When I was done dying, my conscious regained So I began the struggle, a nothingness strained - Dan Deacon

 The beautiful machine of gray matter within our skull computes this self-narrative with impressive consistency.
-At all times it creates presence, an abiding belief that you are you, a living thing, whole, attached, here, relevant — alive!
+It creates your presence, the abiding belief that you are you, a living thing, whole, attached, here, relevant, and alive.
 It is vast and powerful, yet not immune to failure.
 In the shower that day, for me, the system crashed.

 In an instant, there was no character.
 There was no self.
 No personality.
 No I. A recursive mess of madness; self-references, referencing self-references which lack definition.
-Stack level too deep.
 The primitive gears in my mind remained alert: panic, horror, flight.
 Something is wrong.
 The system is offline.
 I sat on the floor of the shower, water pelting my head.